Paredes scores twice, Timbers top Galaxy 4-0

 PORTLAND, Ore.
+(AP) — Cristhian Paredes got a yellow card in the 16th minute and knew he had to play the remainder with caution.

+That might have been the approach he needed to have a breakthrough performance.

-(AP) — Cristhian Paredes scored his second goal on a volley to the upper-left corner in the 81st minute, leading the Portland Timbers to a 4-0 victory over the LA Galaxy on Saturday night.
+Paredes scored two goals, the second coming on a volley to the upper-left corner in the 81st minute, leading the Portland Timbers to a 4-0 victory over the LA Galaxy on Saturday night.

+The game was filled with cards both during the match and after the final whistle.

-Paredes’ third and fourth goals of the season helped the Timbers move above the red line, into seventh place in the MLS Western Conference.
+Paredes’ third and fourth goals of the season helped the Timbers move into seventh place in the MLS Western Conference.

+“You try and be smart about it,” Paredes said of his early yellow card, through a translator.
+“Once you have a yellow card you have to come down and play more responsibly and measure yourself.

+“It’s going to help me a great deal in terms of my trust” going forward.

 Portland’s first two goals came in a four-minute span late in the first half.
 Diego Valeri scored on a breakaway after Paredes’ 37th minute header off of a cross by Jorge Moreira.

-The Galaxy created ample scoring opportunities, including five shots from star forward Zlatan Ibrahimovic, but could not convert.
+The Galaxy created ample scoring chances, including five shots from star forward Zlatan Ibrahimovic, but they could not convert.

-Moments later, Ibrahimovic got behind the defense and was left one-on-one with goalkeeper Steve Clark.
+Moments after the first goal, Ibrahimovic got behind the defense and was left one-on-one with goalkeeper Steve Clark.

 Clark deflected the shot wide, and Portland was quick to capitalize.